-If you live in the Phoenix area, it's hard to imagine just one road that goes all the way through the entire area, from Wickenburg to Apache Junction, but there is, and it's still there.
+If you live in the Phoenix area, it's hard to imagine just one road that goes all the way through the entire area, from Wickenburg to Apache Junction, but there is one, and it's still there.
 It goes by many names, but originally it was just 60.
 And if you go back further in time, Highway 60 was the Apache Trail.

 Support Arizona history by becoming a patron on Patreon